 What is Childhood Cancer Awareness Month?

 Families, caregivers, charities and research groups across the United States observe September as Childhood Cancer Awareness Month (CCAM).
-In the U.S., 15,780 children under the age of 21 are diagnosed with cancer every year; approximately 1/4 of them will not survive the disease.
+In the U.S., 1 in 285 children will be diagnosed with cancer before they are 20 years old; one in five children diangosed with cancer in the U.S. will not survive the disease.
 A diagnosis turns the lives of the entire family upside down.
 The objective of CCAM is to put a spotlight on the types of cancer that largely affect children, survivorship issues, and – importantly – to help raise funds for research and family support (source: American Childhood Cancer Organization).

 Still have questions?